EAST: Environment Aware Safe Tracking using Planning and Control Co-Design: Safe Tracking via Reference Governor

+To establish convergence to the goal position, note that $\dot{\bfg} = \mathbf{0}$ if and only if $\bfg = \rho(1)$ or $d(\calM(\bfx, \bfg), \Omega^+) = 0$.
+To conclude that $\rho(1)$ is the only stable governor state under governor dynamics \eqref{eq:governor_dynamics}, observe that condition $d(\calM(\bfx, \bfg), \Omega^+)$ might be zero only for a finite time.
+Since the distance between the system position and the governor state $\| \bfp - \bfg \|$ is Lipschitz continuous and asymptotically decays to zero under control policy \eqref{eq:cone_controller}, as shown in Prop.~\ref{prop:cone_control_converge}.
+Moreover, the reference path lies in the interior of the free space, i.e., $d(\rho(\omega), \Omega^+) > 0$ for all $\omega \in [0, 1]$.
+Hence, the governor dynamics might be zero only for a finite duration away from $\rho(1)$, and always stays strictly nonzero for at least some finite time.
+Thus, since the control policy \eqref{eq:cone_controller} is point stabilizing, it follows from LaSalle's invariance principle that both the governor state and the system position asymptotically converge to the end of the reference path, which completes the proof of convergence. \end{proof}

-To make the robot system converge to the goal efficiently, the gain parameter $k_v$ in \eqref{eq:cone_controller} should be chosen well.
-Relying on results from our prior work \citep{Li_SafeControl_ICRA20}, we develop an adaptive gain that considers the robot heading with respect to the surrounding environment.
-We define a directional distance metric that penalizes for obstacles along the robot's heading direction $\bfv = \brl{\cos \theta, \sin \theta}^\top$ as the quadratic distance between the reachable set and the obstacle space $d_{\bfQ\brl{\bfv}}(\calM(\bfx, \bfg), \Omega^+)$ where
+To make the robot system converge to the goal efficiently, the gain parameter $k_v$ in \eqref{eq:cone_controller} should be well chosen.
+Based on results from our previous work \citep{Li_SafeControl_ICRA20}, we develop an adaptive gain that considers the heading of the robot with respect to the surrounding environment.
+We define a directional distance metric that penalizes obstacles along the robot's heading direction $\bfv = \brl{\cos \theta, \sin \theta}^\top$ as the quadratic distance between the reachable set and the obstacle space $d_{\bfQ\brl{\bfv}}(\calM(\bfx, \bfg), \Omega^+)$ where

 with scalars $q_2 > q_1 > 0$.
 We obtain an adaptive control gain by computing the ratio of the directional distance metric to the regular one: